-Defaulting on your student loans is serious business and it’s best to avoid it at all costs.
+Defaulting on your student loans is serious business.
+It’s best to avoid it at all costs.
 As soon as you get into a financially difficult spot, explore your options and choose a path to move forward.
-The most dangerous thing you can do is ignore the problem, because it just makes the situation worse.
+The most dangerous thing you can do is ignore the problem because it just makes the situation worse.

 You can avoid a lot of potential financial damage by addressing the issue early on.
 But even if you’re already in default on your loans, it’s comforting to know that there are ways to get out of it.
 Find the best choice for you so you can begin to move on and get your credit and finances back in order.

 Can my defaulted student loans be cancelled or discharged?

 According to the Higher Education Act, loans can only be canceled if you die or become “totally and permanently disabled after the loan is disbursed.”

 Loans can also be discharged, outside of bankruptcy proceedings, if your school improperly certified the training it offered, closed while you were in attendance, or closed within 90 days after you withdrew.
 These are fairly rare situations though, so let’s take a look at happens more frequently.

 Chapter 7 Bankruptcy